 - 7. How can someone request an unsafe driver investigation?

-- 9. Are vision tests required?
+- 9. Are vision tests a requirement?

 - 14. Is driving without a license a crime in Nevada?